-Cumberland Lodge offers PhD students and early career researchers a platform to shape ethical debate through its annual Cumberland Colloquia Scheme.
+Cumberland Lodge offers PhD students and early career researchers a platform to shape ethical debate through its annual Cumberland Colloquia Scheme, and applications to host the autumn 2018 Colloquium are now open.

 A Cumberland Colloquium provides PhD students or early career researchers with an opportunity to develop an academic conference from scratch with guidance and mentoring from the experts at Cumberland Lodge.